 In addition to following weather patterns, planning a route and laying over along the way, Dal Porto said common sense and basic animal husbandry should be followed when hauling animals during summer heat.
 Allow plenty of room in the trailer.
 Leave all the side vents and roof vents open for ventilation and make sure nothing is blocking the flow of good circulation.
 Stop often and check on the animals.
 Carry Vita Charge® Climate Control Gel with you to help them stay cool and continue eating and drinking.

 Vita Charge Climate Control is designed for all species and contains Capsaicin to help maintain the animals body temperature in times of extreme heat and changes in environment.
-In addition, it contains Amaferm® a precision-based prebiotic research-proven to maintain normal body temperature.
-Amaferm also impacts intake, digestion and absorption of feedstuffs, ensuring animals get the maximum nutrients.
+In addition, it contains Amaferm® is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 “There’s nothing better than windshield time with your kid.
 That is part of making memories with your kid,” Dal Porto said.